dax8it/ATJIUJITSU-REAL-NEW/content/blog/thank-you-for-your-support.md

 ---
 templateKey: blog-post
-title: 'THANK YOU FOR YOUR SUPPORT! '
+title: 'THANK YOU FOR YOUR SUPPORT!
+CLICK TO DONATE '
 order: 1
 date: 2020-05-04T19:55:07.156Z
 description: >-
   AT JIU-JITSU NYC wants to thank you for everyone's support during this time!
-  Please click to donate here!
+  We are so happy to see everyone's face through the Zoom calls and their energy to continue training from home.
 thumbnail: /img/95217318_4130020200348969_4749777471920930816_n.jpg
 home: true
 tags: